 We are a registered, non-profit, international organization based in Denmark.
 We have a vast network of senior well-known international researchers, junior researchers, students in different medical disciplines in addition to researchers and students of information technology and artificial intelligence.
 Our large social media network is diverse, vibrant and global.

-OpenSourceResearch Collaboration started as small family of 200 members in 2021.
-Our family is growing rapidly from day to day.
-We have published 12 research articles, comments, editorials and debate articles in leading medical journals.
+OpenSourceResearch Collaboration started as small family which is growing rapidly from day to day.
+We have published 16 research articles, comments, editorials and debate articles in leading medical journals.

 We have research projects in different phases of production, from the concept development through systematic review to the design of intelligent solutions that aim to integrate medical knowledge and artificial intelligence.
-The list of our partners is expanding to involve more journals, organizations and – in the near future – the medical industry.
+The list of our partners is expanding to involve more journals, organizations and medical industry.

 Part of our social responsibility is our contribution to research in low and middle-income countries.
-Through workshops, mentorship and engagement of researchers from low and middle-income countries we are fulfilling our expectations of 2021.
+Through workshops, mentorship and engagement of researchers from low and middle-income countries.

 The most amazing thing is that we started completely from scratch in 2021!